 - Planning and Design Phase

 - Pre-construction Phase

 - Construction Phase

 - Post-Construction Rehabilitation

-- Operational (Maintenance) Phase

-General environmental management measures that must be applied throughout the project lifecycle (as and where applicable) are described in Chapter 9 below.
-Additional management measures that must be implemented to address specific impacts that may arise during each phase are provided in Chapters 9-13 of this EMPr.
+General environmental management measures that must be applied throughout the project lifecycle (as and where applicable) are described in Chapter 8.
+Additional management measures that must be implemented to address specific impacts that may arise during each phase are provided in Chapters 9-12 of this EMPr.